Registration Information for Undergraduate and Graduate Students

 Individual Instruction Courses for Undergraduates

 - 92- and 93-level courses (Internships), 98-level courses (Independent Study), EL 94a (Experiential Learning) and PEER 94a (Undergraduate Peer Assistantship) all have specific forms that must be completed by the student.
-Consent codes will not be accepted for enrollment in these courses.
+Eligibility overrides will not be accepted for enrollment in these courses.

-- 95-level courses (Directed Research), 97-level courses (Senior Essays) and 96- and 99-level courses (Senior Thesis) can be added with a consent code.
+- 95-level courses (Directed Research), 97-level courses (Senior Essays) and 96- and 99-level courses (Senior Thesis) can be added with an eligibility override request in Workday.

 Students are unable to register themselves in Sage for courses with overlapping meeting times.
 Instead, students must submit a signed time conflict form (pdf) indicating that the instructors of both courses are mindful of the conflict, that neither objects and that no irregularities or conflicts will arise in the administration of final examinations.
 Students are accountable for all materials covered in class, whether or not they are in attendance.